- Minnesota Breeding Bird Distribution

 Regarding the species’ status in Minnesota, Roberts made two specific comments.
 First, he noted that the Blue Jay was a breeding species throughout the state but was less abundant in extensively forested landscapes.
 Instead, it was more common in “settled” areas, where it could easily take advantage of waste grains and cultivated fruits.
 Second, he included a list of 20 banding reports that provided evidence that many Blue Jays were year-round, permanent residents in the state.
 “If there is a winter southward movement, it is limited to only a portion of the birds.”
 At the time, he had compiled confirmed nesting records (nests with eggs) from 7 counties stretching across southern, central, and northwestern Minnesota: Crow Wing, Hennepin, Isanti, Meeker, Polk, Sherburne, and Stearns.
 An inferred nesting report (nest only) was reported from Goodhue County.

-In their updated account of the species’ status, Green and Janssen (1975) remarked that the species was less numerous in the northern regions.
+In their updated account of the species’ status, Green and Janssen (1975) again noted the species statewide distribution but made no comment about its relative abundance in the northern regions other than to comment that it was less abundant there during the winter months.
 Although it was considered to be both a permanent resident and a regular migrant, it was not entirely clear if the birds present at a given site in the winter were the same birds that summered there, or were instead migrants.
 Janssen (1987) referenced recent studies that suggested that young birds in the population migrated but also remarked that in more northern regions both the adults and the young moved south each winter.